nheesele/carbon_emission_analysis/README.md

 ## Data analysis
 #### Which products contribute the most to carbon emissions?

-Here are the Top 10 products with the highest PCF
+Here are the Top 10 products with the highest average PCF
 ```SQL
 SELECT
 		product_name,